"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

 \subsection{Results}

-Most participants (76.7\%, n=66) reported using AI tools to identify and understand products on a weekly basis or more, and half (n=43) used remote, sighted visual interpreting applications for such purposes on a weekly basis or more.
-More than half of the participants indicated using Be My AI (76.7\%, n=66), Microsoft Seeing AI (69.8\%, n=60), and AI captioning built into screen readers (51.2\%, n=44) to identify and understand products (see Table~\ref{tbl:tool-use}).
-Among general-purpose AI tools, participants reported using ChatGPT (38.4\%, n=33), Ray-Ban Meta Glasses (29.1\%, n=25), and other tools.
-Below, we detail their preferences and challenges with AI tools for identifying products.
+Most participants (76.7\%, $n=66$) reported using AI tools to identify and understand products at least weekly, and half (50.0\%, $n=43$) used remote, sighted visual interpreting applications for these purposes at least weekly.
+The top accessibility-focused tools used by our respondents to identify and understand products included Be My AI (76.7\%, $n=66$), Microsoft Seeing AI (69.8\%, $n=60$), and AI captioning built into screen readers (51.2\%, $n=44$); see Table~\ref{tbl:tool-use}.
+Among general-purpose AI tools, participants reported using ChatGPT (38.4\%, $n=33$), Ray-Ban Meta Glasses (29.1\%, $n=25$), and other tools.
+While we expected most users to regularly use AI tools (given our recruitment criteria), a majority of participants continue to rely on human assistance for product identification.
+We detail their preferences and challenges with AI tools below.

-\subsubsection{AI captioning is preferred for identifying food, personal products, and items in the home}
+\subsubsection{AI Captioning Is Preferred for Identifying Food, Personal Products, and Items in the Home}